tronicum/punchbag-cube-testsuite/ARCH.md

 2. [x] Remove sim/ and sim-server/ after migration.
 3. [x] Ensure cube-server uses only shared/ for provider logic.
 4. [x] Update go.work and all references to use cube-server for simulation and backend operations.
+5. [x] General simulation persistence: The cube-server now supports file-based persistence for simulation state (e.g., buckets, objects) for all providers.
+When the environment variable CUBE_SERVER_SIM_PERSIST is set, all simulation state is loaded from and saved to the specified file (default: /tmp/cube_server_sim_buckets.json).
+This enables robust, repeatable end-to-end tests and allows the simulation server to be restarted without losing state.
+Test scripts should set/clean this file for isolation.

 ## Next Steps (Post-Migration)